urban-wombat/gotables/README.md

 And events which are simple structs (or records) can be batched into tables for transmission.

-`gotables` reinvents the wheel -- as rectangular and tabular.
+`gotables` reinvents the wheel as a table.

 The focus of recent work is on support for Google `FlatBuffers`.